tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   rmse = np.sqrt(mse)
   ```

-Note that the r-square value, at `0.23`, is fairly low, and that we will cover the interpretation of these numbers in an upcoming activity.
+Note that the r-square value, at `0.23`, is fairly low and that we will cover the interpretation of these numbers in an upcoming activity.

 Note also that the trend appears at least somewhat linear for the specified timeline, but that a longer timespan, say from January through December, will not be good for a linear regression model.